-Applied Music (Mu 190abcd) is a one unit course for the Music Major to further develop musical skills, obtain an Associate of Arts Degree, and successfully transfer to a four-year institution for continued music study.
+Applied Music (MUSI 190) is a four semester series of one-unit courses for the Music Major to further develop musical skills, obtain an Associate of Arts Degree, and successfully transfer to a four-year institution for continued music study.
 The program includes private music lessons in piano, organ, voice, electric and acoustic guitar, and all orchestral instruments.
-Music styles include jazz, classical and Broadway theater.
+Music styles include Jazz, Classical, and Broadway Theater.

 Applied Music Instructors

 The Applied Music Instructors are experienced, certificated and professional musicians.
 Instructors are part of the 35 plus member staff which includes both full-time and adjunct faculty members.
 See the Applied Music Faculty Biographies.